lhr-solar/MPPT/sim/README.md

-# Python simulator for MPPT Algorithms.
+# Python simulator for MPPT Algorithms

 Created on 5/24/20 by Matthew Yu, Solar Array Lead (2020) of the UT Solar Vehicles Team.